-In recent years, APIs have become one of the most significant trends in the transformation of organizations into truly digital enterprises.
-Therefore, it’s no wonder that more and more companies who aim to unify software development and testing, tend to favor API Testing.
+In recent years, APIs have become one of the most significant trends in transforming organizations into truly digital enterprises.
+Therefore, it’s no wonder that more and more companies whose target is to unify software development and testing tend to favor API Testing.

-The rise of APIs also has been met by the rise in tools for testing, managing them.
+The rise of APIs also has been met by an increase in tools for testing, managing them.
 While new tools emerge and others go out of demands day by day, here are some helpful reviews and comparisons to help speed up the process of choosing the right API testing solution.
-Let’s get an insight on the highlighted tools!
+Let’s get an insight into the highlighted tools!